This Simple Chickpea Salad Layered Salad in a Mason Jar will have you wondering why you haven’t jumped onto the meal prep wagon a long time ago.

-As we all know, choosing a salad over something fried, starchy, or high in fat is the ideal good-for-you option when planning what to eat for lunch.
+Because, as we all know, choosing a salad over something fried, starchy, or high in fat is the wiser choice.

 That is, as long as you’re not using a high fat salad dressing, too much cheese, and an entire bag of croutons.

-But for me, lettuce, tomatoes and carrots in a bowl with some dressing just doesn’t cut it.
+In addition, for me, the traditional garden salad consisting of lettuce, tomatoes and carrots in a bowl with some dressing just doesn’t cut it.

-I need something substantial that will keep me satisfied until dinnertime.
+I need something substantial for lunch that will keep me satisfied until dinnertime.

-That’s when I started looking up healthy, high protein salad recipes.
+That’s when I started looking up healthy, high protein, lunch meal prep recipes.

 SO MANY salads were in MASON JARS!